 How a mild-mannered mathematician beat the mob, Vegas and Wall Street.

-Las Vegas 1960s: A place run by men who ordered hits over cappuccinos and made offers nobody refused.
+Las Vegas 1960s: A place run by men who ordered hits over cappuccinos and made offers nobody could refuse.
 Men who were feared, and feared no one.

 Well, except for one man.
 One man scared them more than an IRS audit.
 The man was Edward O. Thorp, a slightly built, soft-spoken MIT mathematician with glasses, good manners and an interest in gambling.
 Thorp was not a card player, but he was good with numbers.
 Really good.
 And he had a math theory about blackjack that he wanted to prove outside the MIT labs, in the very real world of Las Vegas casinos.
 In short, Thorp had developed what every flush-on-Friday-broke-on-Saturday gambler dreamed of: a system that shifted the blackjack odds in his favor.
 Because of that, Thorp would be drugged, forced to don disguises, banned from a dozen casinos, and threatened.